thewhitepaper/thewhitepaper.github.io/README.md

 # The Whitepaper Magazine

-Voice for freedom of speech.
+Voice for our freedom of speech.

 ## How to express your voice?